How to protect your skin this summer

 Make sure you are dressed appropriately for the weather.

-Choose light and breathable fabrics, and avoid tight-fitting clothing which might rub and cause irritation.
+Choose light and breathable fabrics, and avoid tight-fitting clothing that may rub and cause irritation.

 You should try to cover your skin to protect it against the sun.
-A light summer dress, 3 quarter length baggy shorts and long sleeved t-shirts are all suitable summer wear which offer more protection than normal shorts and t-shirts.
-It's important to apply sunscreen to any skin which would be exposed to the sun for extended periods of time.
+A light summer dress, 3-quarter-length baggy shorts, and long-sleeved t-shirts are all suitable summer wear that offers more protection than normal shorts and t-shirts.
+It's essential to apply sun cream to any skin that will be exposed to the sun for extended periods.

-The colour of the clothes you wear can also have an effect on how comfortable they are in the summer swelter.
-Dark colours, like black, burgundy, grey and navy blue, absorb the energy from the sun and make you feel hotter, while lighter colours, like white, beige and pastel colours can reflect the suns energy and make you feel cooler.
+The colour of the clothes you wear can also affect how comfortable they are in the summer heat.
+Dark colours, such as black, burgundy, grey, and navy blue, absorb the sun's energy and can make you feel hotter, while lighter colours, like white, beige, and pastel colours, can reflect the sun's energy and make you feel cooler.

-Wearing a baseball cap or sun hat with a large brim can keep the sun from your face and eyes.
-Not only can it provide shade over the sensitive skin on your face, it can also aid in visibility in the bright sunshine.
+Wearing a baseball cap or sun hat with a large brim can shield your face and eyes from the sun.
+Not only can it provide shade for sensitive skin on your face, but it can also enhance visibility in bright sunshine.

-Sunglasses or varifocal lenses, which adapt to changes in light, can help to protect your eyes from the glare of the sun.
+Sunglasses or varifocal lenses, which adapt to changes in light, can help protect your eyes from the sun's glare.
 It's very important never to look directly at the sun, even while wearing sunglasses.
 Choose sunglasses with 100%

 The warm, dry, sunny weather can cause dry eyes.
 You can pick up eye drops to alleviate dryness and soreness.

-Always apply sunscreen before spending prolonged periods in the sun.
-Make sure to cover your face, ears, neck, arms, legs and any other part of you that will be exposed to the sun.
-Most people do not apply an adequate amount of sunscreen, so it's best to use more sunscreen than you think you need.
+Always apply sun cream before spending prolonged periods in the sun.
+Make sure to cover your face, ears, neck, arms, legs, and any other part of your body that will be exposed to the sun.
+Most people do not apply an adequate amount of sun cream, so it's best to use more sun cream than you think you need.

-Use a high factor sunscreen of SPF 30/UVA star 4 or above and apply liberally over exposed skin, especially the face, arms, legs, backs of your hands, ears and neck.
-It's also vital to top up your sunscreen every 2 hours to ensure that you stay protected.
-A low SPF sunscreen, such as SPF 15 for example, would be suitable for a short period of exposure to UV rays such as a walk to the shop or hanging out the washing.
-A higher SPF of 30-50 is more suitable for deliberate and prolonged exposure to the sun.
+Use a high-factor sun cream of SPF 30 or above with a UVA star rating of 4 or higher and apply liberally to exposed skin, especially the face, arms, legs, backs of your hands, ears, and neck.
+It's also vital to reapply your sun cream every 2 hours to ensure you stay protected.
+A low SPF sun cream, such as SPF 15, for example, would be suitable for a short period of exposure to UV rays, such as a walk to the shop or hanging out the washing.
+A higher SPF of 30-50 is more suitable for deliberate and prolonged sun exposure.

-While sunscreen can offer some protection against the sun, you should control your exposure to the sun and seek shade regularly.
+While sun cream can offer some protection against the sun, it is also essential to control your sun exposure and seek shade regularly.

 How Do I Treat Sunburn?

-If you are already sunburned, there's no point in applying sunscreen after the fact as the damage to the DNA in the skins' cells has already been done.
+If you are already sunburned, there's no point in applying sun cream after the fact, as the damage to the DNA in the skin's cells has already been done.
 Avoid further sun exposure and take a cold shower or bath to cool the skin and reduce irritation.

-Apply a lotion like after-sun, hydrocortisone cream, or an Aloe Vera moisturiser to the burn as they can cool the affected area, reduce swelling and redness, and help to heal the skin.
-If you begin to feel sick after being sunburned then you should consult your GP.
+Apply a lotion, such as after-sun lotion, hydrocortisone cream, or an Aloe Vera moisturiser, to the burn.
+This can help cool the affected area, reduce swelling and redness, and aid in skin healing.
+If you begin to feel unwell after being sunburned, consult your GP.

 Remember to stay hydrated with plenty of water or natural fruit juices.

-If you are enjoying a tipple, remember to drink soft drinks or water between them to reduce your risk of heat stroke and keep your body hydrated.
-Both alcohol and heat in excess can cause your blood vessels to dilate which can result in fainting and sun stroke.
+If you are enjoying a tipple, remember to alternate with soft drinks or water to reduce your risk of heat stroke and keep your body hydrated.
+Both alcohol and heat in excess can cause your blood vessels to dilate, which can result in fainting and sunstroke.

-If you are unsure whether you should apply sunscreen, download a weather app for your smartphone or tablet that offers a UV index.
+If you're unsure whether to apply sun cream, download a weather app for your smartphone or tablet that provides a UV index.
 Apps that show this index include The Weather Channel, BBC Weather and Met Office Weather Forecast.
 By monitoring these apps, you can minimise your exposure to harmful UV rays.
-If the UV index reads above 3, precautions should be taken to protect your skin.
+If the UV index exceeds 3, take precautions to protect your skin.

-Whether you're spending your holiday in the exotic islands of the Caribbean or in the picturesque British countryside, it's important to protect your skin against the harmful UV rays of the sun this summer.
+Whether you're spending your holiday in the exotic islands of the Caribbean or the picturesque British countryside, it's important to protect your skin against the sun's harmful UV rays this summer.

 Special Precautions

-Some people may need to take additional precautions when enjoying the sunshine due to underlying health conditions or medical treatment.
+Some individuals may need to take extra precautions when enjoying the sunshine due to underlying health conditions or ongoing medical treatment.
 If you are unsure about whether you should take extra precautions, speak to your doctor.

-For those with skin conditions like acne, eczema and rosacea, the sunshine can exacerbate symptoms.
-If you are using a topical treatment for your skin condition, you should check the leaflet enclosed or ask a pharmacist for advice and information on using it in conjunction with sunscreen.
+For those with skin conditions such as acne, eczema, and rosacea, the sun can exacerbate symptoms.
+If you are using a topical treatment for your skin condition, please check the enclosed leaflet or consult a pharmacist for advice and information on using it in conjunction with sun cream.

 Sensitivity to sunlight can be a side effect of some medications.
-You may want to consult the leaflet enclosed with the medications you take to see whether this side effect is listed.
-Alternatively, you can speak to your doctor or a pharmacist if you are unsure.
+You may want to consult the leaflet enclosed with your medications to see if this side effect is listed.
+Alternatively, you can consult your doctor or pharmacist if you are unsure.

 Customer Service